The Charles River Cleanup is one of the largest Earth Day Cleanups in the country! Join us in protecting and preserving the river.

 JOIN US IN 2021

-The 22st Annual Charles River Cleanup will be held in 2021 (Date TBD).
+The 22nd Annual Charles River Cleanup will be held from Monday, April 19 to Sunday, April 25 this year.

 Volunteer Engagement Fees